-I am not saying that learning can not be useful, but machine learning is a small and overhyped topic in game AI.
+I am not saying that learning can not be useful, but machine learning is a small and overhyped topic in game AI (unlike topics like machine vision where it has grown extremely hot recently).
 Thus, I choose to leave it as such.
 There are other game AI methods that are much more rewarding.
 Learning may be the answer, but first we need to know what the problem is.